 How to protect outdoor rosemary in winter

 Rosemary plants can be grown outdoors in the ground in warm climates (Zones 8-11 for most varieties).
 First, ensure your rosemary plant is planted in direct sunlight.
 Next, place rocks around your rosemary plant to keep it warm.
-Rocks can retain heat from sunlight in winter and will also prevent your rosemary plant from retaining too much water.
+Rocks can retain heat from winter sunlight and prevent your rosemary plant from retaining too much water.

 How to overwinter potted rosemary indoors